 For younger visitors there are lots of reading nooks and fun screens to interact with.

 Our site houses a complex of beautiful 18th-century buildings including the convent that Nano built for the Ursuline Order in 1771.
-Access to this building is via our guided tours at 11.00 and 15.00.
+Access to this building is via our guided tour at 15.00.
 Objects owned and used by Nano, now lovingly conserved, are housed here.
 In this building, too, is ‘Miss Nagle’s Parlour’, a carefully conserved 18th-century room where Nano spent time with the Ursuline sisters and their boarding students.
 Our afternoon tours are almost always carried out by a Presentation sister, some of whom entered the convent here, as well as living and working on site.

 One of the videos from our heritage experience gives a wonderful introduction to Nano.